-The Fair Credit Reporting Act (FCRA) provides you with specific rights when an employer or potential employer conducts a background check about you and receives a background check report that includes false information.
+According to the Fair Credit Reporting Act (FCRA), you are entitled to sue a background check company if they provide false information that causes you harm, such as losing a job offer or being terminated.
 Ultimately, you may end up needing to file a federal lawsuit pursuant to the FCRA if you lose your job or are not offered employment because of an inaccurate background check report.
 As a practical matter, you should take the following steps to address the inaccuracy before racing to file a case in federal court.

 1: Speak with your employer/potential employer